LedgerProject/safepkt/docs/30-latest-mvp-for-safepkt-smart-contract-verifier.md

-# Final MVP for Smart-Contract verification with SafePKT
+# Latest MVP for Smart-Contract verification with SafePKT

 SafePKT project is implemented in the context of the European [NGI LEDGER program](https://ledger-3rd-open-call.fundingbox.com/) (see https://ledger-3rd-open-call.fundingbox.com/).